Quickstart: Try Microsoft Intune for free

 If after signing in to the Microsoft Endpoint Manager, you see an orange banner indicating that you haven't yet set the MDM authority, you can activate it at this time.
 The mobile device management (MDM) authority setting determines how you manage your devices.
 The MDM authority must be set before users can enroll devices for management.

-To set the MDM authority to Intune, follow these steps:
+Set the MDM authority to Intune

 If your MDM Authority is not set, under Choose MDM Authority, set your MDM authority to Intune MDM Authority.